SpaceX lines up Starlink launch for Sunday night

 This would be the fourth launch from the Space Coast in 2024, all from Cape Canaveral so far.
 SpaceX has flown three of those while United Launch Alliance flew the debut mission of its new Vulcan Centaur.

-SpaceX has including its California launches as many as 144 missions planned for the year.
-It’s already launched twice from Vandenberg Space Force Base in 2024 so Sunday’s Starlink mission marks its fifth of the year.
+SpaceX has included California launches in its count of as many as 144 missions planned for the year.
+It’s already launched twice from Santa Barbara County's Vandenberg Space Force Base in 2024, so Sunday’s Starlink mission marks its fifth of the year.